Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 This feature is the deal maker for this turntable.
 I didn’t find a turntable with automatic operation that performs better and outputs good sound quality.

-With this turntable, you don’t need to place the tonearm manually over the platter every time, you just need to press the button and the internal mechanism automatically lifts the tonearm and places it on the platter.
+With this turntable, you don’t need to manually place the tonearm over the platter every time.
+You just need to press the button and the internal mechanism automatically lifts the tonearm and places it on the record itself.
 Similarly, when the record ends, the same mechanism lifts the tonearm from the record and sends it back to its armrest.

 I really liked this feature a lot.